-Employee motivation is defined as the level of energy, commitment, persistence and creativity that a company's workers bring to their jobs.
-In general, better employee motivation leads to better engagement and productivity.
-Therefore, employee motivation is one of the biggest management concerns.
+Employee motivation is defined as the level of energy, commitment, persistence, and creativity that a company's workers bring to their jobs.
+It goes without saying that higher employee motivation leads to better engagement and productivity.
+Unsurprisingly, employee motivation has become one of the top priorities for most businesses.

 Many research has shown that employee motivation is highly linked with employee engagement.
 Moreover, employee engagement almost always leads to higher productivity.

 For that reason, it is not a surprise that organizations put more effort into answering the question: how to continuously motivate employees?